gazebosim/gz-sensors/examples/custom_sensor/README.md

 # Custom sensor

-This example creates a simple custom sensor called `DoubleSensor`, which produces a single number as data and publishes it to a topic.
+This example creates a simple custom sensor called `Odometer`, which publishes the total distance travelled by a robot.

 ## Build